seregazhuk/seregazhuk.github.io_old/_drafts/2017-11-13-memcached-reactphp-p4.md

 }
 {% endhighlight %}

-In our test we have mocked instance of `$this->stream`.
+In our test, we have mocked instance of `$this->stream`.
 So, we start our test with setting up expectations for this mock:

 {% highlight php %}
 <?php